chrysts/chrysts.github.io/index.md

 Christian Simon

 Hi, I am a PhD student in the Australian National University starting in 2018.
-My research focuses on meta-learning and its applications.
-Specifically, I currently do research on feature embeddings, optimization, and geometry.
+My research problem focuses on meta-learning, life-long learning, continual-learning, and their applications.

+I incline to solve and describe the problems from these perspectives: representation learning, optimization, and geometry.

 - Email : first.last@anu.edu.au
 - [Twitter](https://twitter.com/cimonou)